devops329/devops/instruction/security/security.md

 }
 ```

-However, once have the deployment working correctly you want to restrict this policy down so that it can only push to certain locations from certain locations.
+However, once you have the deployment working correctly you want to restrict this policy so that it can only push to certain locations from certain locations.

 ```json
 {